sonatype-nexus-community/nancy/README.md

     	provides help text on how to use nancy
   -no-color
     	indicate output should not be colorized
-  -noColor
-    	indicate output should not be colorized (deprecated: please use no-color) -output string
+  -output string
     	Styling for output format. ["json-pretty" "text" "csv" "json"] (default "text") -quiet